Fixing America In 500 Words Or

 rather, towards the end of Acts, he appears to have deliberately side-stepped the term when

-meant to be a new lifestyle of communism, personal and collective freedom, was instead leaning
+intended to be a new lifestyle of true communism and personal and collective freedom, was instead leaning

 toward the conservative fundamentalism Paul originally was an advocate for and from which, he

-continually praised God for having been rescued.
-His concepts of "not under the law, but under grace", "to the pure all things are pure", "there is neither Jew nor Greek, there is neither slave nor free,
+continually praised God for having been rescued from.
+Paul's concepts of "not under the law, but under grace", "to the pure all things are pure", "there is neither Jew nor Greek, there is neither slave nor free,

 there is neither male nor female" and similar, remain among the most liberal ideas in the